Iddarammayilatho: Plot

 On hearing this, Akanksha feels sorry for Sanju and falls in love with him.
 She also tries to bring him out of the memory of Komali but in vain.
 Meanwhile, Akanksha spots Komali crossing a street.
-Akanksha runs to Sanju to tell him about Komali, and at that time, Sanju gets surrounded by Shawar Ali's men.
-Sanju, while bashing up Shawar Ali's men, tells Akanksha that it was his plan to trap her in his love to avenge the death of his and Komali's parents at the hands of Shawar Ali.
-It is then shown in a flashback that after beating up Shawar's brother, Sanju had taken Komali's body to the hospital, from where Sanju's father calls up the Central Minister to arrest Shawar Ali in Spain after watching the video footage.
+Akanksha runs to Sanju to tell him about Komali, but at that time, Sanju gets surrounded by Shawar's men.
+Sanju, while trashing up Shawar's men, tells Akanksha that it was his plan to trap her in his love to avenge the death of his and Komali's parents at the hands of Shawar.
+It is then shown in a flashback that after beating up Shawar's brother, Sanju had taken Komali's body to the hospital, from where Sanju's father calls up the Central Minister to arrest Shawar in Spain after watching the video footage.

-The Central minister then calls up Shawar Ali to finish off this trouble in order to save himself.
-Shawar Ali then goes to the hospital and kills Sanju's and Komali's parents and shoots Sanju and Komali, and they are presumed dead.
-However, Sanju and Komali didn't die.
-It is then revealed that Sanju has been waiting all this time to get his revenge and has made Akanksha the pawn in this game, and it was he who faxed their photo in order to make Shawar Ali jealous so that Shawar Ali will come himself to kill Sanju.
-Later, it is revealed that Komali is not dead and that they both wanted to avenge their parents' death.
-Sanju and Shawar engage in a battle in the forest where Sanju kills Shawar Ali with Akanksha's help.
+The Central Minister then calls up Shawar to finish off this trouble in order to save himself.
+Shawar then goes to the hospital, kills Sanju's and Komali's parents, and attacks Sanju and Komali, who are presumed dead.
+However, Sanju and Komali did not die.
+It is revealed that Sanju had been waiting all this time to get his revenge; he made Akanksha the pawn in this game; and it was he who faxed their photo in order to make Shawar jealous so that Shawar himself will come to kill Sanju.
+Sanju and Shawar engage in a battle in the forest, where Sanju kills Shawar and his brother with Akanksha's help.
 Sanju and Komali live happily, while Akanksha lives alone.